adrianklimek/smoothscroll/README.md

 # smoothScroll.js
-A lightweight JavaScript module to animate scrolling.
+A lightweight JavaScript module to animate scrolling

 ## Installation